shirus29cools/Microsoft-Word-Download-cooler/README.txt

 1. A zip file named "HAPPYPONG_SETUP_WINRAR 60 66 60 06"
 2. Inside the zip file, there is a folder named "HAPPY", a txt file, and an exe file
 3. Inside the HAPPY folder, it contains the "HAPPY0", "HAPPY1", "HAPPY10", "HAPPY100", "HAPPY1000", "HAPPY1001" and the "where are other folders" folders.
-4. Inside "where are other folders", there is a file named READ THIS CAREFULLY or source_code
+4. Inside "where are other folders", there is a file named READ THIS CAREFULLY or SOURCE CODE
 5. The TXT file in HAPPYPONG_SETUP_WINRAR folder is named "Thank you for downloading Microsoft Word!"
 6. The EXE file is named "HappyPong", and it has a word icon
 7. The EXE file's version is 6.6.6.6, and the original filename is "fukpong.exe"